 We got in touch with some riads we wanted to visit to tell them our story and also to make sure they weren’t going to have any issues related to our sexuality.
 We are a gay couple, interested to visit the country but also willing to find out more about LGBT situation for both tourists and Moroccan people.

-I would recommend all of these to any LGBT travellers to have a complete relaxing experience without worrying too much about being themselves at least in the comfort of your riad.
+I would recommend all of these to any LGBT travelers to have a complete relaxing experience without worrying too much about being themselves at least in the comfort of your riad.

 Riad Chi Chi is the perfect option if you are travelling on a budget.
 In the centre of la medina.
 I definitely suggest booking also an hammam experience with this riad.